moskomule/.dotfiles/README.md

 ## Clean

+> A bird does not foul the nest that it is about to leave (Japanese proverb)

 `make clean` will remove installed dotfiles.
-Note that this command will not brew and conda.
+Note that this command will not clean brew and conda.